 There is need to work more systematically with young people belonging to KPs who are more difficult to reach.
 Nevertheless, we believe that CYAP provides a unique platform for leadership development and collaboration that can strengthen the participation of a more diverse and better informed youth constituency in CARICOM decision making.
 With this in mind the PANCAP Global Fund grant programme proposed to collaborate with CVC/COIN to link at-risk youth (those benefitting from capacity building interventions proposed in their concept note) with the CYAP.
 This will serve a mutually beneficial purpose of strengthening the relevance and impact of the Youth Ambassadors as well as providing access to high-level CARICOM fora for KP youth, allowing for collaborative approaches to high-level advocacy that better links the issues and priorities of CARICOM to those of young people.

-The meeting of youth leaders will allow for in-depth discussion of sexual health issues affecting young people, identify what they view as barriers to their access to sexual health services, as well as identify what knowledge and tools they require to protect themselves from HIV.
+The meeting of youth leaders allowed for in-depth discussion of sexual health issues affecting young people, identify what they view as barriers to their access to sexual health services, as well as identify what knowledge and tools they require to protect themselves from HIV.

 - To provide a forum for in-depth discussion of sexual health issues affecting young people including identifying barriers that impede their access to sexual health services.